 In February 2009, Meyers unveiled his vision for 21st century learning during the highly regarded and virally popular conference “TED@PalmSprings”.
 The video is shown below.
 Al was chosen to be one of twelve distinguished speakers invited to present at the TEDDIY session.
 To read more, go to: http://blog.ted.com/2009/02/friday_mornings.php

 Meyers accumulated more than 20 years of experience in the media and entertainment industry with several Fortune 100 companies.
 Meyers served as Vice President of Strategic Planning at Turner Broadcasting where he was a founding member of GameTap, and facilitated the sale of GameTap to a French company in 2008.
-Meyers spent nearly 13 years at the company (1995-2008), and spent considerable time on M&A transactions and strategy development for Turner (and across Time Warner) and its portfolio of businesses, with an emphasis on Cartoon Network.
+Meyers spent nearly 13 years at the company and led a team in overseeing business planning, strategy development, licensing and partnerships across the company's portfolio of businesses.